People pick through homes destroyed by Haiyan in the Philippines. Photo courtesy iCyclone

 How did you know about the storm?

 We actually knew about it for weeks.
-The storm was modelled very accurately using a computer model called the GFS (Global Forecast System).
+The storm was modeled very accurately using a computer model called the GFS (Global Forecast System).
 Every time the data was run it would show this scenario, so I was getting ready to go about a week before.
 It was on track to [hit] the central Philippines and I got a ticket to Manila.
 I met up with my colleagues James and Mark a day before and then we got a driver down to Tacloban.